GriffinCanCode/ArtificialOS/ai-service/README.md

 ## What This Service Does

 ✅ **LLM Operations**
-- Load and manage language models (Ollama/llama.cpp)
+- Load and manage language models (llama.cpp)
 - Generate UI specifications from natural language
 - Stream chat responses
 - Token-level streaming for real-time updates